uberspark/uberxmhf/docs/pc-intel-x86_64/build.rst

 .. code-block:: bash

-   aptitude install pbuilder texinfo ruby build-essential autoconf libtool
+   apt-get install pbuilder texinfo ruby build-essential autoconf libtool

 A (partial) list of packages to install on Fedora: